wrwrwr/babel-remove-props/README.md

 #### pureMembers and pureCallees

-Properties ending chains of other property accesses or function calls:
+Properties of member and call expressions:

 ```javascript
 a.b.removeMe = 1;